kubernetes/kubernetes/docs/design/daemon.md

 #### Apiserver
 - Accept, parse, validate client commands
-- REST API calls will be handled in registry/daemon
+- REST API calls are handled in registry/daemon
   - In particular, the api server will add the object to etcd
   - DaemonManager listens for updates to etcd (using Framework.informer)
-- API object for Daemon Controller will be created in expapi/v1/types.go and expapi/v1/register.go
+- API objects for Daemon Controller were created in expapi/v1/types.go and expapi/v1/register.go
 - Validation code is in expapi/validation

 #### Daemon Manager
 - Creates new daemon controllers when requested.
 Launches the corresponding daemon pod on all nodes with labels matching the new daemon controller’s selector.
 - Listens for addition of new nodes to the cluster, by setting up a framework.NewInformer that watches for the creation of Node API objects.
 When a new node is added, the daemon manager will loop through each daemon controller.
 If the label of the node matches the selector of the daemon controller, then the daemon manager will create the corresponding daemon pod in the new node.
-- The daemon manager will create a pod on a node by sending a command to the API server, requesting for a pod to be bound to the node (the node will be specified via its hostname)
+- The daemon manager creates a pod on a node by sending a command to the API server, requesting for a pod to be bound to the node (the node will be specified via its hostname)

 #### Kubelet
-- Does not need to be modified, but health checking for the daemon pods and revive the pods if they are killed (we will set the pod restartPolicy to Always).
+- Does not need to be modified, but health checking will occur for the daemon pods and revive the pods if they are killed (we set the pod restartPolicy to Always).
 We reject Daemon Controller objects with pod templates that don’t have restartPolicy set to Always.

 ## Testing